 We hold our Donation Drives on the first and third Saturdays of each month from 10:00 a.m.-1:00 p.m.
+(We are at our space other Sats as well; check in with us.)
 Please email us at firstname.lastname@example.org for our address or any questions about anything you’d like to donate.
-Further down on this page are donations needed for each of our programs.
+Due to COVID, we will come outside and get donations.
+Further down on this page are items needed for each of our programs; a sub-set of those needs are in the list on top (most-needed items).
+There are many things that we do not need since our programs are very specific – see below.
 Specific birthday needs for the kids are listed on our SignUp Genius – link above.

-Here are our furniture donation guidelines (see above for COVID details)
+Here are our furniture donation guidelines (email photos to email@example.com).

 New items (most needed in bold; if we have none or almost none right now, in bold red):

 - Pullups (all genders/sizes except boys 2T-3T and 4T-5T)

 - Stuffed animals, specifically dogs, monkeys, larger teddy bears, tigers, koala bears, sharks, elephants

 - Women’s socks, especially crew and ankle